ArthurClemens/mithril-hooks/README.md

 Hook functions are always called at the first render.

-For subsequent renders, an optional second parameter can be passed to define if it should rerun:
+For subsequent renders, a dependency list can be passed as second parameter to instruct when it should rerun:

 ```javascript
 useEffect(